-We believe that music is key to modern society and education and embed it in our daily practice.
+At Westhouses Primary School, we believe that music is key to society and education.
+Our music curriculum intends to inspire creativity, self-expression and encourages our children on their musical journeys as well as giving them opportunities to connect with others.
+We hope to nurture a life long love of music by exposing them to diverse musical experiences and igniting a passion for music.
 The teaching of music is based upon the fact that it is a creative and social art to be enjoyed and that each person has a different belief or view around what makes 'good' music.
+By listening and responding to different musical styles, finding their voices as singers and performers and as composers, all will enable them to become confident, reflective musicians.
 Children have the opportunity to enjoy musical experiences through listening, singing, movement and dance and by playing tuned and un-tuned percussion.

 In Years 3 and 4, children take part in the Derbyshire County Council 'Wider Opportunities' scheme, where they are able to learn how to play a musical instrument.
 In the past, children have learnt how to play brass, woodwind and percussion instruments, all ending in a performance to our parents.
-Children who enjoy at this are encouraged to continue the lessons further.
+Currently, children learn to play the fife in Year 3 and progress to the flute in Year 4.
+Children who enjoy these sessions are encouraged to continue the lessons further.